-We received 6 complaints per 100 homes.
-Image: unhappy face inside a home.
+We received 6 complaints per 100 homes

-8 out of 10 tenants agree that they are treated fairly and with respect.
-Image: happy face with a tick.
+8 out of 10 tenants agree that they are treated fairly and with respect

-7 out of 10 are satisfied that their views are listened and acted upon.
-Image: megaphone emitting noise.
+7 out of 10 tenants are satisfied that their views are listened and acted upon

-6 out of 10 tenants are satisfied that they are kept informed about things that matter to them.
-Image: person reading from a sheet of paper.
+6 out of 10 tenants are satisfied that they are kept informed about things that matter to them

-If you would like to read more about our targets, our trends and the sector average compared to other housing associations in the UK, visit our website at residewithprogress.org.uk/about-us.
+If you would like to read more about our targets, our trends and the sector average compared to other housing associations in the UK, visit our website at residewithprogress. org.uk/about-us.
 You can also read our Tenant Satisfaction Measures.

-Other versions of this newsletter
+Scan the QR code to get other versions of this newsletter